When Your Child Has an Elbow Fracture

 Your child has an elbow fracture.
 That means they have a crack or break in 1 or more of the bones of the elbow joint.
 The elbow joint is formed by 3 arm bones:

-Your child may see an orthopedist for evaluation and treatment.
-An orthopedist is a doctor who diagnoses and treats bone and joint problems.
+Your child may see a pediatric orthopedist for evaluation and treatment.
+An orthopedist is a healthcare provider who specializes in the diagnosis and treatment of bone and joint problems.

 Types of fractures